How to hire (and hold on to) your next Head Chef

 The kitchen is key

 One of the biggest oversights people have is the role the kitchen will play in both hiring and retaining a head chef.
 Investing in new or unique commercial kitchen equipment can be a serious draw card for chefs who want to upskill or are looking for a new and exciting challenge.
-During your first interview, take candidates through the kitchen and highlight the new technology or equipment you have for them to play with – it could be anything from an intelligent self-cleaning combi oven, or a charcoal oven that lets the chef learn the unique skill of cooking over fire.
+During your first interview, take candidates through the kitchen and highlight the new technology or equipment you have for them to play with – it could be anything from a commercial cooktop to an intelligent self-cleaning combi oven, or a charcoal oven that lets the chef learn the unique skill of cooking over fire.

 This leads onto having a well maintained kitchen.
 You are more likely to retain good staff if you have a well maintained kitchen.
 For example, if pilot lights never work (one of the biggest frustrations for chefs) and items are breaking down and taking a long time to be fixed, this brings down the team moral.
 By having a well maintained and equipped kitchen, team members stay positive and motivated and are therefore likely to stay on the job longer.